Code-Institute-Submissions/Visit-East-Cork/README.md

         - [Stackoverflow Card Word Wrapping](https://stackoverflow.com/questions/42232954/bootstrap-4-word-wrapping-in-cards)
         - [Stackoverflow Captions for Bootstrap Carousels](https://stackoverflow.com/questions/47176632/bootstrap-carousel-caption)

-- **Images and Gallery**
-    - The thumbnail style images on the homepage carousel were inspired by Bootstrap 4's documentation on Thumbnail Images.
-    - The gallery modal and carousel was inspired by the following from [CSS Tricks](https://css-tricks.com/creating-a-modal-image-gallery-with-bootstrap-components/).
-    - The alignment and positioning of the image gallery was inspired by the following from [codeacademy](codecademy.com/forum_questions/542c44d4631fe94ba3000d4f).

 ### 6.2 Media
-- **Map**
-    - The map for the Contact page was sourced and copied from [Maps.ie](https://www.maps.ie/).

 - **Images**
-    - The Leadership Goals Lion Icon was sourced on [freepik.com](https://www.freepik.com/) and edited on [pixlr](https://pixlr.com/).
+    - The Visit East Cork Icon and Logo was sourced from PlumePloume on Pixabay, available [here](https://pixabay.com/vectors/triskell-symbol-celtic-logo-1194004/).
-    - All images for backgrounds, thumbnails and galleries were free to use and sourced from [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/).
+    - All images for local attractions were sourced from each individual establishment's public Facebook page.

 ### 6.3 Acknowledgements

 - **Oluwafemi Medale** (My Mentor) - Thank you for your assistance with this project.
 - **The Code Institute Slack Community** - The community was a great source of inspiration and assistance throughout the project.
+- **Lucy, Neil and Ulysses from Student Support** for their assistance throughout this project.

 ***